andrewcannan/elite-pt-pro/TESTING.md

 ## HTML Validation

 All pages pass HTML Validation at [W3C markup validation service](https://validator.w3.org/) with no errors or warnings.
+There was 1 warning for the flash messages section didn't contain a heading which it did, so a google search suggested to change the section element into a normal div.

 <details>
 <summary>Homepage</summary>